askucher/flyber_wayforpay/README.md

 * POST request (available only for organisations who has PCI DSS license)

-If you have license definetelly use "POST request" otherwise "IFrame"
+If you have license definitely use "POST request" otherwise "IFrame"

 This is "IFrame solution"